It’s a pleasant winter evening, and you’re snug as a bug in your home, enjoying some well-deserved peace and quiet.

 Until your furnace starts making an alarming noise.
 Are those the sirens for speedy furnace repair?

-Furnaces today are specifically designed to operate as quietly as possible – so if you’re hearing any unusual ear-shattering, house-shaking noises, there’s a problem.
+Furnaces today are specifically designed to operate as quietly as possible – so if you’re hearing any unusual high-pitched or loud noises, there’s a problem.

 Furnace Noises You Shouldn’t Ignore

-If you hear any of these sounds, you should book an appointment with a professional service technician for an inspection or repair.
+If you hear any of these sounds coming from your furnace, you should book an appointment with a professional service technician for an inspection or repair.

 What is the Cause of My Noisy Furnace?